 This unit builds on the units at level 2 that explore place value of whole numbers to 1000:

 You may want to revisit those units or, at least use some of the independent tasks.
-It also expected that students will learn a good repertoire of basic multiplication facts either prior to the unit or in the course of it.
+It is expected that students will develop an appropriate repertoire of basic multiplication facts- either prior to, or during, this unit.

 Introducing Place Value People as a model